Civil Rule Party: History

-In the aftermath of April Revolution and May 16 coup, figures from the de facto defunct Liberal Party were divided into factions such as Bae Jong-duk, future members of the Civil Rule Party such as Kim Beop-lin, members of the Democratic Republican Party such as Lee Hwal, and figures who strived to found a new independent party such as Lee Beom-seok.
+In the aftermath of April Revolution of 1960 and the May 16 coup of 1961, figures from the de facto defunct Liberal Party were divided into factions such as Bae Jong-duk, future members of the Civil Rule Party such as Kim Beop-lin, members of the Democratic Republican Party such as Lee Hwal, and figures who strived to found a new independent party such as Lee Beom-seok.
+The founding meeting of the Civil Rule Party was held on 27 January 1963, after the restrictions on political activity following the May 16 coup were lifted, and on 14 May that year, the party was officially established.